stormpath/stormpath-documentation/source/001_about.rst

 The relation between every Account and its Group is contained in a **GroupMembership** resource.
 If you imagine Groups as labels for Accounts, the GroupMembership object contains information about which labels have been applied to which Accounts.

 Both Directories and Groups are **Account Stores**, in that they both can "store" Accounts.
-Both of these can in turn be contained inside an **Organization** resource, which can be used to model the tenants in a multi-tenant deployment.
+Account Stores can be mapped to Application resources to allow your Accounts to log-in to those applications.
+Both Directories and Groups can in turn be contained inside an **Organization** resource, which can be used to model the tenants in a multi-tenant deployment.

-Resources that contain other sources are known as **Collection** resources.
-These support additional behavior specific to Collections, such as pagination, sort ordering, and searching.
+A resources that contains other resources is known as a **Collection**.
+Collections support additional behavior, such as pagination, sort ordering, and searching.
 So the "applications" resource would be a collection of Application resource ``href`` links.

 Stormpath uses the **customData** resource to store custom information.
 It is a schema-less map object that is automatically created at the same time as, and linked to, another Stormpath resource, such as an Account, Group, or Directory.